NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

     field_spectra_info$siteCodes$siteCode # list all available sites

-    ##  [1] "DSNY" "GRSM" "GUAN" "HEAL" "ORNL" "OSBS" "PUUM" "RMNP" "SERC" "STEI" "TREE" "UNDE" "WREF" "YELL"
+    ##  [1] "DSNY" "GRSM" "GUAN" "HARV" "HEAL" "NIWO" "NOGP" "ORNL" "OSBS" "PUUM" "RMNP" "SERC" "STEI" "STER" "TREE" "UNDE"
+    ## [17] "WREF" "YELL"

-We can see that there are data available at 14 sites, as of the end of 2023.
+We can see that there are data available at 18 sites, as of the beginning of 2026.

 Now that we know what sites have this field spectral data, let's take a look at one of the sites as an example - <a href="https://www.neonscience.org/field-sites/rmnp" target="_blank">Rocky Mountain National Park (RMNP)</a> in Colorado.
 We'll use this site to demonstrate some exploratory analysis you might start with when working with the field spectral data.
 To load this data directly into R, you can use the `neonUtilities::loadByProduct` function, specifying the data product ID (dpID) and site.
 Since this product is collected fairly infrequently, to date there is only one collection per year of this for the subset of sites shown above, so specifying the year-month in addition to the site is not necessary.
 This data is not too large in volume, so it should be fine to set the option `check.size=FALSE`.
 You will need to set package="expanded" in order to include the actual field spectral data.